The Betws-y-coed Artists' Colony

 Britain's first Artists' Colony from 1844 to 1914

-Betws-y-coed was the home of Britain's first artists' colony, and Alison follows a long line of artists who have been drawn to the village and influenced by the landscape of Snowdonia and North Wales.
+Betws-y-coed was the home of Britain's first artists' colony and Alison, who had a gallery in the village from 2008 to 2019, follows a long line of artists who were drawn there and influenced by Snowdonia and North Wales.

 During the Napoleonic wars of the late 18th and early 19th Century, British artists were unable to travel to the Alps and so started to explore the United Kingdom.
 J. M. W. Turner visited North Wales in 1790, and during the 19th Century as it became fashionable to paint wild mountainous landscapes, more artists followed in his footsteps.

 In the summer of 1844 renowned artist and contemporary of Turner, David Cox, made his first of many summer visits to Betws-y-coed.
 In this same year, Thomas Roscoe's book "Wanderings and Excursions in North Wales" was re-published including a chapter on Betws-y-coed.
 Before long the village had become a destination of choice for artists, with Cox encouraging his younger followers with regular demonstrations.

 The years from 1850 to 1880 saw the Conwy Valley established as a firm favourite location for a new generation of landscape painters, and so Britain's first artists' colony was born.
 In 1851 Manchester-based H Clarence Whaite first arrived in Betws-y-coed, meeting George Popkin and later befriending James Whittaker.
 Also in the village during the following years were artists such as Thomas Collier, John Syer, Benjamin Williams Leader, Lawrence Coppard, and George Harrison.